skymer156/skymer_realsense_bag_with_mediaPipe/readme.md

 # installing

+0. first of all, you must clone this repository.
 1. install python 3.7. (should install latest atable version)
 2. install pipenv with using pip.
 The command line code is :`pip install pipenv`
 3. use pipenv command. :`pipenv sync`